 A: Local and Ark-La-Tex field trips are organized for every grade level throughout the school.
 These trips are considered to be an integral part of our educational program.
 Parents will always be notified well in advance of any planned field trips.

-Fifth and sixth grade students take day trips to areas of historical or scientific interest.
-Seventh grade students take a three-day science related trip into Arkansas.
-Eighth grade students study Louisiana history during a four-day trip.
+5th and 6th grade students take day trips to areas of historical or scientific interest.
+7th grade students take a three-day science related trip into Arkansas.
+8th grade students study Louisiana history during a four-day trip.
 Middle school students, alumni, and parents may also participate in annual overseas trips during spring break that are organized by the school’s foreign language teachers.

 Q: What standardized tests are used?

-A: Middle school students take Stanford Standardized Achievement Tests, and third, fifth and seventh graders take the Otis Lennon School Achievement Tests in the spring each year.
-These tests measure student performance using national norms and indicate the progress of individuals in areas such as language arts, reading comprehension and mathematics.
+A: Middle school students take Stanford Standardized Achievement Tests, and 3rd, 5th, and 7th graders take the Otis Lennon School Achievement Tests in the spring each year.
+These tests measure student performance using national norms and indicate the progress of individuals in areas such as language arts, reading comprehension, and mathematics.